 - …And perhaps a handful of other less important things.

 When we design websites, we want to make sure we make it as easy as possible for visitors to find such information.
 We believe the number one driver of architecture design is conversion.
 Furthermore, when you focus on conversion, which includes funneling visitors to the right place, you also are optimizing for search.
 SEO has also a foundation on content organization that somewhat can mimic people’s logic.
-So, a good architecture should behoove both the visitors and the search engines.
+So, a good architecture should behoove both the visitors and the search engines. (here’s a related post on how to maintain SEO during a website redesign)

 Then comes the big BUT.